 - Educators guide children through transitions by providing cues to prepare children ahead of time and using visual pictures and schedules in the program and during routines.
 Using routines and cues at transition times helps prepare children so they know what to expect, which helps make them feel safe and secure.

-- Children are encouraged to question and explore, share their ideas and co-learn with their teachers
+- Children are encouraged to question and explore, share their ideas and co-learn with their educators

-- Educators model appropriate behaviours and support child to child interactions when conflicts arise
+- Educators model appropriate behaviours and support interactions when conflicts arise

 - Comfort and nurturing are provided when children are needing help or just want a cuddle; quiet cozy areas of the room are provided for children to go to when desired